RedHatSE/AzureSecurityBaseline/README.md

 ![image](images/azurecli.png)

 After you click the shell you need to ensure it is in bash.
-You will see the following.
-Ansible is already installed.
+You will see the following as Ansible is already installed.

 ![image2](images/Azureansible.png)

-I am going to Break Down as sample oh an Ansible YAML File
+I am going to Break Down a sample on an Ansible YAML File

 ```
 - name: setup system